Tips for Baking at High Altitude

 The Takeaway

 Use a recipe that is developed for high altitude!
 It’s that simple.
 I have developed all of my recipes at high altitude; therefore, I can tell you all they work here!
 They also work at sea level (and everywhere in between) because when you bring a recipe from high altitude to sea level, there are no issues.
-But if you bring a recipe from sea level to high altitude – it’s a complete hit and miss.
-Get my High Altitude Recipes here, and check the Notes at the bottom of the recipe for baking times for high altitude.
+But if you bring a recipe from sea level to high altitude – it can be hit and miss.
+Try my High Altitude Recipes, and check the Notes at the bottom of the recipe for baking times for high altitude.

 When you make adjustments to a recipe, you change that recipe, so you really have a whole new recipe.
 Adding more flour, decreasing sugar, decreasing leavening – once you start doing all these things, it’s a new recipe.
 Therefore, I strongly believe in baking recipes that are specifically meant for high altitude, this way you don’t have to change a thing!